bnguyensn/vision-test/README.md

 - Background initialization: an initial model of the background is computed.
 - Background update: the model is updated to adapt to possible changes in the scene.

+## How to use

+Run the project using `poetry run run-vision-test`.
+This script is defined in `pyproject.toml`.